Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Introduction

 {\em Prior related work:} in recent years a number of technical reports and papers by Dang, Qi, and Ye, have considered the complexity of computational problems related to Tarski's theorem \cite{DangQiYe,DangYe-expanding, DangYe18-tech}.
 In particular, in \cite{DangQiYe} the authors provided the already-mentioned $\log^d N$ algorithm for computing a Tarski fixed point for a discrete map, $f:[N]^d \rightarrow [N]^d$, which is monotone under the coordinate-wise order.
-In \cite{DangQiYe} they also establish that determining the uniqueness of the fixed point of a monotone map under coordinate-wise order is coNP-hard, and that uniqueness under lexicographic order is also coNP-hard (already in one dimension).
-In \cite{DangYe-expanding} the authors studied another variant of the Tarski problem, namely computing another fixed point of a monotone function in an expanded domain where the smallest point is a fixed point; this variant is NP-hard (the claim in the paper that this problem is in $\PPA{}$ has been withdrawn by the authors \cite{DangYe-personal-com19}).
+In \cite{DangQiYe} they also establish that determining the uniqueness of the fixed point of a monotone map under coordinate-wise order is \coNP-hard, and that uniqueness under lexicographic order is also \coNP-hard (already in one dimension).
+In \cite{DangYe-expanding} the authors studied another variant of the Tarski fixed point problem, namely computing another fixed point of a monotone function in an expanded domain where the smallest point is a fixed point; this variant is \NP-hard (the claim in the paper that this problem is in $\PPA{}$ has been withdrawn by the authors \cite{DangYe-personal-com19}).
 In earlier work, Echenique \cite{Eche07}, studied algorithms for computing all pure Nash equilibria in supermodular games (and games with strategic complementaries) whose strategy spaces are discrete grids.
-Of course computing all pure equilibria is harder than computing {\em some} pure equilibrium; indeed, we show that computing the least (or greatest) pure equilibrium of such a supermodular game is already NP-hard (Corollary \ref{cor:l-g-equil-np-hard}).
+Of course computing all pure equilibria is harder than computing {\em some} pure equilibrium; indeed, we show that computing the least (or greatest) pure equilibrium of such a supermodular game is already \NP-hard (Corollary \ref{cor:l-g-equil-np-hard}).
 In earlier work Chang, Lyuu, and Ti \cite{CLT08} considered the complexity of Tarski's fixed point theorem over a general finite lattice given via an oracle for its partial order (not given it explicitly) and given an oracle for the monotone function, and they observed that the total number of oracle queries required to find some fixed point in this model is linear in the number of elements of the lattice.
-They did not study monotone functions on euclidean grid lattices, and their results have no bearing on this setting.
+They did not study monotone functions on euclidean grid lattices, and their results have no bearing on this setting, nor on the black-box setting for general finite lattices that we consider in section \ref{sec:gen-lattice}.